oneapi-src/oneVPL-cpu/INSTALL.md

 The bootstrap and build scripts accept additional options.
 See the -h flag for more details.

-To build in debug mode:
+To build in debug mode in Linux:
 ```
- script/bootstrap --config Debug
+ source script/bootstrap --config Debug
  script/build --config Debug
  script/install
 ```